Improving outcomes for the next generation of New Zealanders

 Aotearoa Lifecourse Fund is building lifecourse skills through a globally-proven model of venture philanthropy.

-Our goal is to improve the long-term outcomes of as many children and young people as possible in New Zealand.
+Our goal is to improve the long-term outcomes of as many children and young people as possible in Aotearoa (New Zealand).

-In the next five years, the Fund will put NZ $10M into finding, funding and scaling 5-6 programmes that build lifecourse skills for tamariki and rangatahi.
+In the next five years, the Fund will put NZ $10M into finding, funding and scaling 5-6 programmes that build lifecourse skills for tamariki (children) and rangatahi (young people).

 See this case study of a programme that’s already building the self-regulation skills of 50,000 preschoolers every day across Aotearoa: